barryclark/jekyll-now/_posts/2017-1-1-mysql_db_management.md

 to show all your comments: select * from comments;

-to clear all the content from the command line:
+to clear all the content from the command line (make it clear, doesn't actually wipe the database):

 system clear